Baltoli/project-docs/notes/log.md

 * Also need to think about how we might go about picking bounds when running the model checker (heuristic on the module or the assertions?).
 * Need to work out how to generalise to cyclic traces (prefix match?)

+# 19/3/2017

+* Looking at getting the static analyser hooked up to the model checking interface.
+* Done lots of boilerplate code to get a new pass integrated into the static analysis tool (note: would be nicer to have a base pass that allows subclasses to implement `ShouldDelete(Usage *)`, and can then handle the boilerplate of copying itself).
+* Have successfully managed to get the model checker running from within the static analysis tool!
+* Implemented checking of cyclic traces (as a prefix matching check).
+* Ran the correctness test suite against the new generative model checker - it has fixed the sequence bug, but the return constraint extension remains important.
+* Next step is to try and work out how best to do return value constraints - it is still holding back progress on completing the test suite.
+* Have done lots of thinking about return value constraints - arrived at what seems like a solution involving strongest inferences for a basic block.
+*